gpilgrim2670/SwimmeR/README.md

   )
 ```

-`SwimmeR` can only read files in single column format, not double
+`SwimmeR` can only read files in single column format, not double.  `SwimmeR` also does not capture split times.

 ### Will not work
 ![Will not work](inst/extdata/DoubleColumnPDF.PNG)